russell-archer/StoreHelper/Documentation/guide.md

 ![](./assets/StoreHelperDemo14.png)

 # Purchasing Products
 To purchase a product we need to call the `purchase()` method on the `StoreKit2` `Product` object that represents the product we want to purchase.
-The `PriceView` view displays the product's price on a button that makes the purchase via a `PriceViewModel`:
+The `PriceView` view displays the product's price on a button that makes the purchase via a `PriceViewModel`.
+Here's a simplified version of `PriceView` that shows how easy it is to make a purchase:

 ```swift
 //